nickjourjine/cheap-ultrasonic-speaker/README.md

-# A cheap ultrasonic microphone
+# A cheap ultrasonic speaker

 This repository contains a parts list and a protocol for assembling an ultrasonic microphone for ~$200.